JsyPhil/2020-Melanoma-Comp/README.md

 We used innovative image manipulation techniques across both RGB and HSL image spectrums for each sample.

 Models were built using image-only data in Pytorch.
 OOF predictions were used in the final enseble using models Efficientnet B0 to Efficientnet B4.

+#### Using This Repo

+The prediction files used in the final ensemble together with notebooks with the models used to generate these predictions are included.

+The notebooks to build the cross validation OOF predictions are included.

+The notebooks to build out experiments are included.

+Logs and summaries of experiments and cross val scores are included.

+Datasets will required to be downloaded from Kaggle.

 ##### *Kaggle Dataset